Signs of autism in adults

 Many adults with autism have found support through online groups and forums, as well as by connecting in person with other adults on the autism spectrum.

-If you’re diagnosed with ASD, it’s possible to seek treatments that help improve your quality of life and outlook moving forward.
+If you’re diagnosed with ASD, it’s possible to seek support that help improve your quality of life and outlook moving forward.
 While it’s not as common for adults to be diagnosed with ASD as children, more adults are asking to be evaluated for autism.